Revenue System Strategy

 • Close rates improve

-This isn’t about working harder.
-It’s about fixing the system.
+This is not about working harder.
+It is about fixing the system.

 How To Know Your Revenue System Is Broken